 |Product name||Per Pill||Savings||Per Pack|

-Ask your health care provider any questions you may have about how to use Propranolol.
+Ask your health care provider any questions you may have about how to use Aceon.

-Store Propranolol at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
-Store away from heat, moisture, and light.
-Do not store in the bathroom.
-Keep in a tight, light-resistant container.
-Keep Propranolol out of the reach of children and away from pets.
+Store Aceon at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store away from heat, light, and moisture.
+Keep Aceon out of the reach of children and away from pets.

-you are allergic to any ingredient in Propranolol;
+- you are allergic to any ingredient in Aceon

 Contact your doctor or health care provider right away if any of these apply to you.